ClojureBridge/drawing/curriculum/create-something.md

 ```

 It was a nice data structure, actually maps in a vector in a map
 including outer map.
-Downside is, her `update` function was not a
+Downside was, her `update` function would not be
-simple one anymore.
+simple anymore.
 What she had to do was updating all `y` values in
 the three maps within a vector.